About the Foundation

 For host, sponsorship, or speaking inquiries on any of the three, write to sev@economyofwisdom.com.

-Governance & Ethics
+Governance

-The Foundation is registered in British Columbia, Canada, and operates in partnership with Lantern Lab Society for community fieldwork.
-Research methodology follows community-based participatory research protocols, including informed verbal consent, optional pseudonymity, local secure storage of audio recordings, and tiered data release (codebooks and pipelines available upon request; restricted aggregate data; not-released raw transcripts).
+Research methodology follows community-based participatory research protocols: informed verbal consent, optional pseudonymity, local secure storage of audio recordings, and tiered data release (codebooks and pipelines available upon request; restricted aggregate data; unreleased raw transcripts).
+Participant compensation is provided for time, and anonymization includes pseudonyms sharing the same first initial to prevent re-identification.

 Team